How to Interview Your Parents (Questions + A Simple Plan)

 Session 2: Adulthood, Love, and Turning Points

-Session 3: Life Lessons and Legacy
+Session 3: Life Lessons and What They Want to Pass On

 Questions to Ask Your Parents (For Every Stage)